SCENARIOS FOR PRACTICAL TEST

 TRIP TO FLORIDA KEYS

 You are planning a trip to Marathon Key for the weekend in a rental aircraft.
 Your co-worker knows that you are a Commercial Pilot now and would like to hire you to take him to the Keys, he's also offered you $1000 to make the trip.
+Are you legal to make this trip?
+Be prepared to discuss why/why not.
 Your co-worker weighs 230 lbs and he plans on bringing 40 lbs of scuba gear for a diving trip he wants to go on while in the Keys.